DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

-You can add an empty space to separate form items.
-To do this, assign "empty" to the [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#itemType) property.
-In the following example, the empty item [spans](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/#colSpan) two columns:
+You can divide form items in groups.
+To do this, declare items with the 'group" [itemType](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/GroupItem/#itemType) in the [items[]](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#items) array.
+A group can contain [simple items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/), other groups, [tabs](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/TabbedItem/tabs/) or [empty items](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/EmptyItem/).
+You can configure each group's layout separately.

+The example below shows two groups in a **Form** with two columns.
+Each group occupies a separate column, and the `Personal Data` group has two columns inside it:

 ---
 ##### jQuery